rabbitmq/rabbitmq-server/deps/rabbitmq_management/selenium/bin/components/README.md

 Although there is a convention to have two functions, the entrypoint `start_<ComponentName>()`, and `init_<ComponentName>()`.
 The latter is called by the former to initialize environment variables.
+There is a third entry point for third party components (i.e. all except rabbitmq), the `ensure_<ComponentName>()`.
+This function starts the component if it is not running.
+Whereas `start_<ComponentName>()` kills the component's container if it is running and start it again.